Gamelover7825/BRVM/README.md

 ## How to get games

-You can find examples of pre-configured games in the following repository:
+In the following repository, you can find some pre-configured games:

 https://github.com/Gamelover7825/BRVM-PreconfiguredGames